 Marie graduated with a degree in Politics from the University of Leeds.

-Prior to joining Pagefield, Leonie completed an internship with the Labour Party and Shadow Mental Health Minister, Luciana Berger MP.
+Prior to joining Pagefield, Leonie completed an internship with the Labour Party and then Shadow Mental Health Minister, Luciana Berger MP giving her direct insight into the workings of Westminster.

 She is a politics graduate from the University of Liverpool.

-Alice is a Researcher at Pagefield, having joined in August 2016.
+Alice is an Executive at Pagefield, having joined as a Researcher in August 2016.
 She works across a diverse range of clients including AB InBev, the Fundraising Regulator and Variety the Children’s Charity, primarily providing research and monitoring services.

 Prior to joining Pagefield, Alice spent time as an intern at two different PR firms, where she helped to manage the social media strategy for four different clients, as well as helping with stakeholder engagement whilst organising a Parliamentary event.